Dental Implant FAQ

 Who Is a Candidate for Dental Implants?

 After hearing about the many great benefits of dental implants, you may be wondering if they are right for you.
-Our prosthodontist at Roy C. Blake III, DDS, MSD, Maxillofacial Prosthodontist can assess your case during a consultation appointment in West Palm Beach or Jupiter and determine if you are a candidate for dental implants or implant-supported dentures.
+Our prosthodontist at Roy C. Blake III, DDS, MSD, Maxillofacial Prosthodontist can assess your case during a consultation appointment in Jupiter and determine if you are a candidate for dental implants or implant-supported dentures.
 Once confirming your candidacy, our team will start the process of developing your implants and scheduling any preparatory procedures that you will need.

 How Is Candidacy for Dental Implants Determined?